September 23, 2016 at 10:13 am #31620SupportKeymaster

 Although the technical staff working at the data-centres have access to the physical hardware which hosts the data, they have no access to the data itself – how so?
 Firstly the data is stored in a password-protected database, so even if someone could get physical access to a ClinicOffice database, without knowing the password keys the data would be inaccessible to them.
 Secondly, when we provision a server from one of our providers, the first thing we do is lock down and secure access to the operating system, so that only our staff have access to it – not even the hosting company can access the O/S.

-Accessing ClinicOffice requires a two-stage authentication process:-
+Accessing ClinicOffice requires a three-stage authentication process:-

 (i) Initiating a remote connection via Microsoft RemoteApp (or Remote Desktop), which uses 128-bit encryption and requires username/password credentials that are only known by the customer and our staff.

 (ii) Entering a ClinicOffice username/password combination (stored in your encrypted database) which are known only by yourselves (not even by our staff)